The Best Restaurants In Chelsea guide image

 OpenTable logo

 We remember the days when this King’s Road spot used to serve their pizzas on a wooden sharing platter that stretched all the way from one side of the table to the other.
 Although we kind of miss them, we’re also kind of grateful that we don’t have to worry about sharing the now regular-sized pizzas with anyone else.
-Topped with everything from burrata to spicy salami, the pizzas here are thin with chewy sourdough crusts, making this the perfect spot in Chelsea when you want romantic rustic interiors and a solid margherita for under a tenner.
-Plus they’ve got that whole dinner-in-southern-Italy energy inside, with dimly lit hanging lanterns, cobblestone floors, and a walk-in only terrace that gets filled up on a summer's day.
+Topped with everything from burrata to spicy salami, the pizzas here are thin with chewy sourdough crusts, making this the perfect spot in Chelsea when you want romantic rustic interiors and a solid margherita for around a tenner.

-Never underestimate the romantic prowess of a cute courtyard.
-Trees are sexy, people—get with the programme.
-At Stanley’s, you’ll find perfect trimmed trees, endless flowers, and a winning potted shrimp crumpet—we’ll save our thoughts on why crumpets are sexy for another time.
-A secluded courtyard in Chelsea with sophisticated food that falls somewhere between British and Mediterranean, this place is absolutely perfect for date night or a grown-up birthday dinner with your deeply fabulous friends.
-Prices can stack up quick, because, hello, you’re in Chelsea, but it’s all entirely worth it.
-There’s some perfectly lovely seating inside but really you’re here for the satisfaction of eating beef tartare and a whole grilled fish out in that charming courtyard.
-Don’t skip their quality cheese either.
+At Stanley’s, you’ll find perfectly trimmed trees, endless flowers, and sophisticated food that falls somewhere between British and Mediterranean.
+This place is absolutely perfect for date night or a grown-up birthday dinner with your deeply fabulous friends.
+Prices can stack up quickly, because, hello, you’re in Chelsea, but it’s all entirely worth it.
+There’s some perfectly lovely seating inside but really you’re here for the satisfaction of eating beef tartar and a whole grilled fish out in that charming courtyard.

-This little pan-Asian noodle bar’s combination of cute courtyard setting and tasty affordable dishes that range from laksa, to noodle salads, to pho, make it an excellent quick lunch or early dinner choice.
-Everything—bar one stir-fried beef noodle dish—is just under a tenner, and it’s a very useful (and tasty) option if you’re in the area.
+This little pan-Asian noodle bar’s combination of a charming courtyard setting and tasty affordable dishes that range from laksa, to noodle salads, to phở, make it an excellent quick lunch or early dinner choice.
+Everything is around a tenner, and it’s a very useful (and tasty) option if you’re in the area.

 How into French brasseries are you?
 If the answer is very, then you’ll really like Colbert.
 This all-day spot on Sloane Square is a bit like being slapped around the face by a macaron-wielding maman who’s also singing Aux Champs-Elysées into an old-fashioned microphone.
 But in a good way.
 Expect all the usual classics like steak tartare, oysters, and îles flottantes.
 For summer days, there’s also a Parisian-style terrace.

-This is the fourth London outpost selling products from the Daylseford farm in Gloucestershire.
-Downstairs there’s a shop where you can buy expensive organic artichokes, but the all-day cafe/restaurant on the first floor is where you should go for a coffee, some cold press juice, and a pretty satisfying meal, especially when you’re looking for something kind of healthy.
-Lunch options include pizzas or their signature chopped salad, but if you’re after something more substantial, their seasonal salads are very good—and adding a venison rump in sage and truffle butter is always a good move.
-Despite the slightly sterile decor, this is a great spot to get a laptop out and spend the afternoon ‘working’.
+Daylesford’s farm is in Gloucestershire but this all-day restaurant is where you should go for a coffee, some cold-pressed juice, and a pretty satisfying meal.
+Lunch options include pizzas or their signature chopped salad, but if you’re after something more substantial, their seasonal salads are very good.
+And adding a venison rump in sage and truffle butter, if it’s on, is always a strong move.
+It’s a great spot to get a laptop out and spend the afternoon working as well.

-Opposite Bluebird is a casual restaurant that could not be less like its shiny phoenix of a neighbour if it tried.
-This place is casual, reasonably priced, and a pretty spot for dining solo without anyone presuming that your kind of famous friend got caught in traffic after their Missguided ambassador meeting.
+For something more low-key in this part of town, New Culture Revolution is casual, reasonably priced, and a pretty spot for dining solo without anyone presuming that your kind of famous friend got caught in traffic after their Missguided ambassador meeting.
 They’ve got a big menu of Chinese classics, from pan-fried dumplings, to braised beef clay pots, to kung pao chicken.

-Chelsea has a pretty bougie and expensive reputation, and places like Villa Mama don’t necessarily help.
-Starter portions of ‘eggplant explosion’ (aubergine in sauce), hummus, and mathrooba (a chicken stew) will leave you around £30 out of pocket.
-That said, the food at this Bahranian spot is tasty and if you’ve got money to spend, then you could do a lot worse than sharing a couple of starters and a main between two of you.
+Chelsea has a pretty bougie and expensive reputation, and places like Villa Mamas don’t necessarily help.
+A mix of starters like ‘eggplant explosion’ (aubergine in whey sauce), hummus, and mathrooba (a chicken stew) will leave you around £30 out of pocket.
+That said, the food at this Bahranian spot is tasty and if you’ve got money to spend, then you could do a lot worse than sharing a couple of small plates and a main between two.

 Walking through Chelsea’s residential streets, it’s hard not to look at the gleaming houses and think: nope, it’s not gonna happen.
 For us at least, Kutir is the closest we’ll ever get.
 This fancy Indian restaurant is in a townhouse off the King’s Road, but that’s not the only reason to come here.
 Dishes like chicken tikka masala are extremely tasty.
-If you’re not sure about shelling out £20 for this straight away, check out the lunch set menu which is £30 for three courses plus a drink.
+If you’re not sure about shelling out over £20 for this straight away, check out the lunch set menu which is £35 for three courses.

-Bandol is a chic (yes, we said chic) and shiny southern French spot with a live tree in the middle of the dining room.
+Bandol is a chic and shiny spot inspired by the south of France that has a live tree in the middle of the dining room.
 Because mother nature never goes out of fashion.
 Or something like that.
 The menu is a mix of sharing plates like tuna tartare and aubergine millefeuille, with larger mains like lobster linguine.
-This place is the perfect start to a boozy night where you want to get a bit dressed up (sit at the golden bar), or your final destination for a date with someone who enjoys a bit of glitz.
+This place is the perfect start to a boozy night where you want to get a bit dressed up (sit at the golden bar), or as your final destination for a date with someone who enjoys a bit of glitz.

 Chase Sapphire Card Ad